GNB2023/BioEngSport/README.md

 It is required to have a laptop in which all the following software enviroments/toolboxes/packages must be installed.
 **IMPORTANT**: Download and installation should be done before starting the hands-on sessions.

-- MATLAB: “Signal Processing Toolbox” and “Image Processing Toolbox” are required.
+- MATLAB: We suggest using the release 2023a.
+“Signal Processing Toolbox” and “Image Processing Toolbox” are required.

 - R & RStudio: “https://github.com/irinagain/iglu” package is required.